 The Decani is the professional vocal ensemble of Rockefeller Chapel, twelve to sixteen solo voices who specialize in polyphonic music and sacred music suited to a chamber group.

 As the premier undergraduate choral ensemble at the University of Chicago, Motet Choir accepts 24 to 30 students each year.
 Singing a cappella masterworks of all periods, this group frequently includes music of the Renaissance in its repertoire, as well as music as diverse as Gregorian Chant and Gospel standards.
 The group performs at least three concerts per year, and sings at University convocations.

 The Women's Ensemble

-The University Women's Ensemble, founded in 2009 and conducted by assistant conductor Mollie Stone, specializes in music for women's voices and also joins with other University ensembles to sing major concerts.
+The University Women's Ensemble, founded in 2009 and conducted by associate conductor Mollie Stone, specializes in music for women's voices and also joins with other University ensembles to sing major concerts.

 The University Chorus